emberjs/guides/source/localizable/components/triggering-changes-with-actions.md

 For example, say we want move account deletion from the `user-profile` component to its parent `system-preferences-editor` to be handled.

-First we would move the `deleteUser` action from `user-profile.js` to the actions object on `system-preferences-editor.`
+First we would move the `deleteUser` action from `user-profile.js` to the actions object on `system-preferences-editor`.

 ```app/components/system-preferences-editor.js
 import Ember from 'ember';